Googulator/TeslaCrack/README.rst

 :Author:      Googulator

-This is a tool for unlocking files that were locked with the latest version (variously known as "v8" or "v2.2.0") of the **TeslaCrypt ransomware**.
+This is a tool for decrypting files that were crypted with the latest version (variously known as "v8" or "v2.2.0") of the **TeslaCrypt ransomware**.
 This new version can be recognized from the extensions ``.vvv, .ccc,  .zzz, .aaa, .abc`` added to the names of you original files, and/or the filenames of the ransom notes